Nasrin-Shiraly/TwitterAnalyzer/README.md

 Below need to be set up for the
 MongoDB

 A Twitter API key is necessary for streaming as well.
+They need to be placed in credentials file of this project.

 ## Running the tests